Better Online Privacy (Part One)

 Privacy, the conventional way

 Conventionally, we block cookies, or use Private Window (or Incognito Mode, or InPrivate Mode) when we do not want cookies stored and tracked.
-That should work for most sites, but we also need to remember that Google and Facebook are the largest ad agencies in the world, and while they may not care about us as a person, they still would build a profile of us to serve us most relevant ads so that they get the largest number of click-throughs, and thus, revenue.
+That should work for most sites, but we also need to remember that Google and Facebook are the largest ad corporations in the world, and while they may not care about us as a person, they still would build a profile of us to serve us most relevant ads so that they get the largest number of click-throughs, and thus, revenue.

 If—if—they share this data with others, the others could use the data for different other purposes.
 None of these is in our best interests.
 And while this does seem like a conspiracy theory, any security expert will tell you that I am right (more so because what I am saying rests on the shoulders of such security researchers, who have been in the field for decades).